CrayLabs/SmartSim-Zoo/cheyenne/README.md

 -----------
 ### 4. launch_ensemble_batch.py

-Launch a ensemble of hello world models in a batch created by SmartSim.
-This file can be launched on a head node and will create a batch file for the all the jobs to be launched.
+Launch an ensemble of hello world models in a batch created by SmartSim.
+This file can be launched on a head node and will create a batch file for all the jobs to be launched.

 The higher level batch capabilities of SmartSim allow users to create many batch jobs of differing content without needing to write each one.
-As well, SmartSim acts as a batch process manager in Python allowing interactivity with the batch system to create pipelines, dependants, and conditions.
+As well, SmartSim acts as a batch process manager in Python allowing interactivity with the batch system to create pipelines, dependents, and conditions.

 In this case, we create three replicas of the same model through the ``Experiment.create_ensemble()`` function. ``QsubBatchSettings`` are created